Utsavj06/MicroFront-Ecom/Readme.md

 vi> Checkout will run on PORT 3003

 vii> Ecom - Shell Application will run on PORT 3000

+viii> After Running the All Projects
+      a) Select the Product on Home Screen by adding into cart.
+      b) Clicking on Cart will Redirect
+         to Cart Application where You can
+         get all Cart items and you can             also Modify the Cart Item present.
+      c) There is checkout button which
+         Redurect You to Checkout Page

 Thank You